 - Copyright Permission.
 If you have reproduced or adapted material from other copyrighted sources, the letter(s) of permission from the copyright holder(s) to reproduce or adapt the copyrighted sources must be supplied.
 Otherwise, such material must be removed from your manuscript.

 Conflicts of interest may be financial or non-financial.
 Financial conflicts include financial relationships such as honoraria; educational grants; participation in speakers' bureaus; membership, employment, consultancies, stock ownership, or other equity interest; expert testimony or patent-licensing arrangements.
-Non-financial conflicts include personal or professional relationships, affiliations, academic competition, intellectual passion, knowledge or beliefs that might affect objectivity.Please ensure that the name of each author listed in your manuscript appears in either Section I or Section II of the JCGG Conflicts of Interest Statement form (an author’s name cannot appear in both Section I and Section II of the form).
+Non-financial conflicts include personal or professional relationships, affiliations, academic competition, intellectual passion, knowledge or beliefs that might affect objectivity.Please ensure that any conflicts of interest and sources of funding are fully declared on page 2 of the JCGG Authorship & Conflicts of Interest Statement form.

 3. Ethical Approval of Studies and Informed ConsentFor human or animal experimental investigations, appropriate institutional review board or ethics committee approval is required, and such approval should be stated in the methods section of the manuscript.
 For those investigators who do not have formal ethics review committees, the principles outlined in the Declaration of Helsinki should be followed (World Medical Association.
 Declaration of Helsinki: ethical principles for medical research involving human subjects.
 Available at: http://www.wma.net/en/30publications/10policies/b3/17c.pdf).